 Regulatory Oversight of Cryptocurrency

-The U.S. Department of Justice, the U.S. Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), the Financial Crimes Enforcement Network (FinCEN), and the Internal Revenue Service (IRS) all have some regulatory control over cryptocurrency.
+The U.S. Department of Justice, the U.S. Securities and Exchange Commission, the Commodity Futures Trading Commission, the Financial Crimes Enforcement Network, and the Internal Revenue Service each have enforcement or regulatory authority over various activities involving digital assets, depending on the conduct at issue and the laws implicated.

 Protections for Crypto Fraud Whistleblower